SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 ##### Pre-conditions:
-- The plugin containing `AutoDevAction` is properly installed and enabled in the IDE.
+- The plugin containing `MultiStepPatchAction` is properly installed and enabled in the IDE.
 - The user has a project open in the IDE with multiple files for testing.

 ##### Test Cases:

 1. **Initialization Test**
-   - **Objective**: Ensure the `AutoDevAction` initializes correctly within the IDE environment.
+   - **Objective**: Ensure the `MultiStepPatchAction` initializes correctly within the IDE environment.
    - **Steps**:
      1. Start the IDE.
      2. Open a project.
-     3. Trigger the `AutoDevAction`.
+     3. Trigger the `MultiStepPatchAction`.
    - **Expected Result**: The action initializes without errors, and the Auto Dev Assistant UI is accessible.

 2. **UI Accessibility Test**
    - **Objective**: Verify that the Auto Dev Assistant UI opens in the default browser and displays correctly.
    - **Steps**:
-     1. Trigger the `AutoDevAction`.
+     1. Trigger the `MultiStepPatchAction`.
      2. Observe the browser opening automatically.
    - **Expected Result**: The Auto Dev Assistant UI is displayed correctly in the browser with all elements visible.

 3. **Session Handling Test**
    - **Objective**: Confirm that sessions are handled correctly, allowing multiple instances without conflict.
    - **Steps**:
-     1. Trigger the `AutoDevAction` multiple times with different projects.
+     1. Trigger the `MultiStepPatchAction` multiple times with different projects.
      2. Navigate between different sessions in the browser.
    - **Expected Result**: Each session should maintain its state independently.